AbhiramE/Reddit-Extension/README.md

 # Reddit-Extension
 Hola.
-This is an extension that lists the top posts from your reddit front page!
+This is a chrome extension that lists the top posts from your reddit front page!